 Housing agreements are binding for the full academic year, or remainder thereof, and Roanoke College students are required to fulfill this obligation unless otherwise approved.
-Through filing the residency requirement waiver, you are requesting to cancel your agreement after it has gone into effect.
+Through filing the residency requirement waiver, you are requesting to cancel your agreement.

 A committee comprised of staff from relevant campus offices will hear appeals from students who wish to appeal their campus residency requirement.
 The Committee will meet twice a year, once during the fall semester to consider requests for the subsequent spring semester and once during the spring semester to consider requests for the subsequent fall semester.
 Please note, only extenuating circumstances will be considered.